 Participating in a depression clinical trial may be the right choice for you.
 At Northwest Clinical Research Center, we are committed to patient safety and providing excellent patient care.
 You will be provided the clinical trial medication at no cost to you, be seen by our doctors and clinicians at regularly scheduled visits and treated with respect.

-If you would like more information about our clinical studies regarding depression, please fill out our optional self-assessment test or call us at (877) 453-0404.
+If you would like more information about our clinical studies regarding depression, please fill out our contact form or call us at (877) 453-0404.

 Constantly feeling tension, sadness, anxiety and restlessness may be signs of depression.
 Depression treatment studies take place in the Seattle Bellevue region so you can also reach us on our local number 425-453-0404.